Newsletter February 2008

 I aim to attend many of these shows from now on but really must organise my time better.
-This month I have been booking flights and car hire for weddings in Spain later this year, meeting past clients and putting albums together, and more importantly, getting All Things Photography moved over to V3.0 (more on that later).
+This month I have been:

 My apologies to everyone but this has to be a relatively short newsletter this month as time is short.
 I am just happy that it is a leap year and I have an extra day to write it!

-Well, I got my first UK wedding photography course under my belt after leaving Spain and by all accounts it was a complete success.
-We had a full house the afternoon and night before, and all went out for a lovely meal at the local Italian restaurant where we talked about…photography…and got to know each other a little before the course!
+Well, I got my first UK wedding photography course under my belt after leaving Spain.
+By all accounts it was a complete success.
+We had a full house the afternoon and night before, and all went out for a lovely meal at the local Italian restaurant in the evening.
+We talked about, what else...photography, and got to know each other a little before the course!

 …and get in touch for more information.